LGPS - information for active scheme members

 Make additional Voluntary Contributions (AVCs)

-You can pay additional Voluntary Contributions into the fund's nominated AVC provider Aviva.
-The maximum contribution per year you can pay into a LGPS AVC Fund is 100% of your pensionable earnings.
+You can pay Additional Voluntary Contributions into the fund's nominated AVC provider Aviva.
+The maximum contribution per year you can pay into a LGPS AVC Fund is 100 percent of your pensionable earnings.
 The contributions are invested separately from the scheme and you will have your own personal investment account.
-More information about this can be found in the increasing benefits factsheet.
+Further information can be obtained from the pension team.

 Can I opt out of LGPS?